 RAG Prompt

-The prompt template is the critical control for RAG behaviour.
-It instructs the model to answer only from the retrieved context, to say "I don't know" when the answer is absent, and to keep responses concise:
+The prompt template is where we control the RAG behaviour.
+It tells the model three things.
+Answer only from the retrieved context.
+Say "I don't know" when the answer is missing.
+Keep responses short:

 prompt = """You are an assistant for question-answering tasks.